eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 }
 ```

+The property `asset:prop:type` (deprecated and superseded by `dct:type` - see CX-0002) denotes the type of Asset that
+is registered.
+For all AAS-registries this property had be set to `data.core.digitalTwinRegistry`.
+Providers may keep
+this redundant property for backward compatibility purposes.

 The HttpDataAddress above configures the following behavior:

 - `baseUrl`: After successful negotiation, the data plane will delegate requests here and forward the answer.
 For the